Infertily Types and Ivf treatment

 Women’s’ Fertility

+Women’s fertility refers to a woman’s natural ability to conceive and maintain a healthy pregnancy, which is influenced by factors such as age, ovarian reserve, hormonal balance, and overall reproductive health.
 Men and women have different development steps for reproductive cells (egg/sperm).
 Although men can create new sperm cells during their life time, women have an egg reserve that diminishes with age and the reserve is determined at embryonic life so whilst they are in their mothers’ womb.
-The consumption rate of the eggs is very individual and there are fertility tests for women that can be carried out so women can see their current fertility status and if there is any signs of a low egg reserve risk, these tests can show this early on.
-An ultrasound scan is one of the crucial tests to check the number
+The consumption rate of the eggs is very individual and there are fertility tests for women that can be carried out so women can see their current fertility status and

 Read More